-Development of an Indoor and Outdoor mosquito repellency Cloth.
+Development of an Affordable Indoor and Outdoor mosquito Repellent Clothing technology.

-To identify and test for environmentally friendly Mosquito repellent clothing as well as binding agents.
+To test for environmentally friendly Mosquito repellent clothing technology as well as binding agents.

 1. To develop effective safe based mosquito repellent outfit material.

-2. To conduct bioassay tests in semi-field environments to assess the efficacy of the developed outfit.
+2. To conduct bioassay tests in laboratory to assess the efficacy of the developed outfit.

-3. To ensure the supply and accessibility of our mosquito repellency outfit at affordable price among the community.
+3. To ensure the supply and accessibility of our mosquito repellent outfit technology at affordable price among the community.

 2. Protecting human from both outdoor and indoor mosquito bites.